Lightstreamer/helm-charts/DEPLOYMENT.md

       level: INFO
       appenders:
         - anotherConsoleAppender
-...
 ```

 ##### Log to persistent storage

-To persist log files, you can configure the `DailyRollingFile` appender to write to a Kubernetes volume.
-Here's how to set it up:
+To persist log files, configure the `DailyRollingFile` appender to write to a Kubernetes volume:

 1. **Define a volume**